-When you are experiencing font-related problems, the first step to resolve them is to check whether you have fonts installed on your D365FO environment.
+When you are experiencing font-related problems, the first step towards resolving them is checking whether you have fonts installed in your D365FO environment.
 You can do this by clicking the Show installed fonts button.
 The diagnostic report will pop up on the screen with a list of all installed fonts grouped by their source.
-Simple as that!
+As simple as that!

-There are three locations where Docentric rendering engine looks for fonts and load them in the following order:
+There are three locations where the Docentric rendering engine looks for fonts and loads them in the following order:

 - Custom Azure storage fonts – Custom fonts uploaded to Azure blob storage by users with access to Docentric setup (e.g., functional consultants, power users, administrators, etc.).